A manifesto, a shop, a ship

 It has always been possible.

 The question is whether it is desirable — not merely as an ecological position, but as an aesthetic one.
 Whether the household that closes its own nutrient loops can do so with something that does not feel like a sacrifice.
+Whether the object that does the work can be, quietly, a little beautiful.

 That is the design problem.
-And it is, in the end, a more interesting problem than the engineering one.
+And it is, in the end, more interesting than the engineering one.
 The engineering is largely solved.
 The culture — the sense that this belongs in a beautiful life — that part remains open.

 Poudrette is a small attempt at that opening.